Jefferson Barracks History

 1946

-After more than a century of federal control, the core assets of Jefferson Barracks were transferred to the State of Missouri for use by the Missouri National Guard.
-This marked the beginning of its new role in the Reserve Component of the military.
+After World War II, the U.S. government began scaling back its military footprint, and Jefferson Barracks was declared surplus.
+Following more than a century of federal control, the base was decommissioned, and its key facilities were turned over to the State of Missouri for use by the Missouri National Guard.
+This transition marked the start of a new role for JB within the Reserve Component of the U.S. military.

 2008